-After a night of celebrations, many people believe they’re fit to drive home even when they’ve imbibed alcoholic beverages.
-When it’s late at night, too many individuals assume that, although they had a few beers, there’s a lower chance of becoming involved in an accident because there are fewer drivers on the road at that time of night, so driving is reasonable.
+After a night of celebrations, many people believe they’re fit to drive home even when they’ve consumed alcoholic beverages.
+They assume late-night driving is safer due to fewer cars on the road, making it seem like a reasonable choice.
 Rationalizing drinking and driving leads to tens of thousands of preventable deaths each year and hundreds of arrests.

 Why Drinking and Driving is So Dangerous

-- Increasing your risk for several types of cancers of the throat, mouth, and liver
+- An increased risk for several types of cancers of the throat, mouth, and liver

-- Affecting your mental capacity and mood.
+- An effect on your mental capacity and mood.
 Alcohol disrupts behavior and passes through the blood-brain barrier.

-- Reduces the potency of your immune system
+- A reduced potency in your immune system

-- Your Brain.
-Alcohol passes through the blood-brain barrier, affecting your mood and behavior.
+- Brain: Alcohol passes through the blood-brain barrier, affecting your mood and behavior.

-- Your Heart.
-Long-term drinking can lead to high blood pressure and heart damage resulting in an irregular heartbeat and weakened heart muscle.
+- Heart: Long-term drinking can lead to high blood pressure and heart damage, resulting in an irregular heartbeat and weakened heart muscle.

-- Your Liver.
-Alcohol can damage your liver.
+- Liver: Alcohol can damage your liver.
 Heavy drinkers can experience inflammation of the liver.

-- Your Pancreas.
-The toxic substances in alcohol can cause inflammation of the pancreas and impaired digestion.
+- Pancreas: The toxic substances in alcohol can cause inflammation of the pancreas and impaired digestion.

 - Reduced coordination